⚠️ This article refers to a bus route which operated between 2009 and 2019

 - The route will run from 7am – 7pm

-The finalised REDEX route is Gungahlin to Kingston Railway Station via Mitchell, Northbourne Avenue, City, Russell and Barton.
+The finalised REDEX route is Gungahlin to Kingston Railway Station via Flemington Road, Northbourne Avenue, City, Russell and Barton.

-On 29 October 2009, a Timetable and Route Map for REDEX, Route 727 was released by ACTION.
-It came with a condition that “Times are a guide only and subject to change throughout the duration of the Redex Trial.”
-The choice of route number 727 is likely to be a reference to the running time of the service – seven (am) to seven (pm).
+On 29 October 2009, the timetable for REDEX Route 727 was released by ACTION.
+It included a condition that “times are a guide only and subject to change throughout the duration of the Redex Trial.”
+The choice of route number 727 is a reference to the running times of the service – 7am to 7pm.

 A slogan for the service, the somewhat familiar “Get on Board” was also revealed during October, with radio and on-bus advertising following soon after.

-Upon release of the timetable, the ACT Opposition quickly pointed out the fact that REDEX only offered those traveling from Gungahlin to City a time saving of one minute compared to existing routes servicing the area.
-The Gungahlin Community Council, however, said that it was a “Step in the right direction”
+Upon release of the timetable, the ACT Opposition pointed out that REDEX offered those traveling from Gungahlin to City a time saving of only one minute compared to existing routes servicing the area.
+The Gungahlin Community Council, however, said that it was a “step in the right direction.”

 Launch Day Looms

 As an incentive for commuters to trial the new service, ACTION announced that all off-peak travel during the first week of the trial would be free.

-The MAN 18.320 vehicles which commenced delivery during September 2009 will be utilised on the service, with buses based at both depots.
+The MAN 18.310 & 18.320 vehicles which commenced delivery during September 2009 will be utilised on the service, with buses based at both depots.
 The new buses featured internal Hanover stop display screens and rear REDEX advertising.
 (Tuggeranong Depot also operated existing low floor buses on the route at times.)

-In announcing on 12 November the service would commence the following week, the ACT Government indicated that a review of the trial and community and driver feedback would help form the future of REDEX and any potential growth, with Fyshwick a potential addition to Route 727 and additional services for Tuggeranong and Belconnen.
+In announcing on 12 November 2009 that the service would commence the following week, the ACT Government indicated that a review of the trial using community and driver feedback would help form the future of REDEX and any potential growth, with Fyshwick a potential addition to Route 727 and additional services for Tuggeranong and Belconnen.